bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 Having the shroud kept at extremely hot temperatures for the last 700 years obviously can't be the case, since it's universally accepted the shroud has been indoors in southern Europe for at least the last 700 years, with an average room temperature of 8.5 to 9 °C (47.3 to 48.2F).[^de-caro-2022:b]

-They calculated that for the shroud to be 2000 years old, it would need to have been kept at an average temperature of 20 to 22.5C (68 to 72.5F) and 55 to 75% humidity for the first 13 centuries after Christ, a good fit to the middle-east climate.[^de-caro-2022:a]  These temperatures represent the average of warmer summers and cooler winters, not that the temperature would always need to be within those ranges
+They calculated that for the shroud to be 2000 years old, it would need to have been kept at an average temperature of 20 to 22.5C (68 to 72.5F) and 55 to 75% humidity for the first 13 centuries after Christ, a good fit to the middle-east climate.[^de-caro-2022:a]  These temperatures represent the average of warm days and cold nights, warm summers and cold winters, not that the temperature would always have to stay within that range.

 Additionally, they showed that the 1534 fire would've had negligible effect, as exposure to temperatures > 200C for over an hour had negligible effect on the number of cellulose chain breaks.[^de-caro-2022:c] As mentioned above, the shroud has  ++pentose++ impurities which would've degraded after 4 hours at only 100C, as well as blood spots that also degrade when heated.[^maloney-2014:a]